JAN 401 (3-CU)

 Estimated cost outside of course fee:

-$200-900 for passport; transportation to/from SFO; meals in airports; fancy meals in excess of per diem; activities on free days; souvenirs; water-resistant clothing if needed.
+$200-1000 for passport, electronic travel authorization, transportation to/from SFO, meals in airports, fancy meals in excess of per diem, activities on free days, souvenirs, water-resistant clothing

 General Travel Requirements